 About the program

-The 2019 Queensland Indigenous Youth Leadership Program will be held in Brisbane from 29 June to 3 July, followed by the Eric Deeral Indigenous Youth Parliament on 4 July 2019.
+The 2019 Queensland Indigenous Youth Leadership Program was held in Brisbane from 29 June to 3 July, followed by the Eric Deeral Indigenous Youth Parliament on 4 July 2019.

 The program has focus on leadership skills development and community issues.
 The objectives are specifically tailored to support Aboriginal and Torres Strait Islander Queenslanders to work together to develop community project proposals to help address community issues and drive change.